Code-Institute-Submissions/pjdijxhoorn-milestone1/readme.md

 -   ### Design
     -   #### Colour Scheme
-        -   There are six colours used on this website.
+        -   Within this websites There are seven colours used.
             Each of the six colours corresponds to a specific area of the website.
+           lightpink: #ffe4e6
             With lighter colour variations to distinguish between menu buttons, and the content areas.

     -   #### Typography
         -   The Font-family used on the website is "Rubik" this is a modern and easy to read font.
 As back-up in the case Rubik fails there is sans-serif.
     -   #### Imagery